Why This Recipe Works

 In a large bowl, combine butter and chocolate.
 Microwave on high for approximately 45 seconds.
 Stir then repeat at 20-second intervals until the mixture is fully melted and smooth.
 Stir in vanilla until thoroughly combined.

 Let chocolate cool for a few minutes until it is cool to the touch, but hasn't hardened.
 Fold in marshmallows and stir to completely coat marshmallows in chocolate.

-Spoon mixture in shape of a log down the center of a sheet of wax paper about 24 inches in length (see note).
+Spoon mixture in shape of a log down the center of a sheet of wax paper about 24 inches in length (see notes).
 Roll up sides of wax paper and twist the ends to tighten and seal.
 Refrigerate for at least 2 hours to set.
 Cut in 1/3 inch slices and serve.
 Keep in the refrigerator, covered.